theNewDynamic/minjinlee.com/_posts/2017-01-23-origins-journal-interview.md

 LEE

 I believe that trauma and shame are inherited, reinforced and reenacted in our respective families.
 Also, I believe that nations and cultures are larger families that replicate these dynamics.
 I am interested in exploring these painful legacies and also how they are healed actively and gradually.
-I believe history is a record of these psychological injuries and art can serve to repair, respond and heal.&nbsp;
+I believe history is a record of these psychological injuries and art can serve to repair, respond and heal.

 ORIGINS